RebeccaNod1/Peril/README_Notecard.txt

 ========================================================

 CREATED BY REBECCA NOD AND NOOSE THE BUNNY
-CURRENT VERSION: 2.8.2 - SCOREBOARD SPAM & DISPLAY FIXES
+CURRENT VERSION: 2.8.3 - CRITICAL GAME LOGIC FIXES

 OVERVIEW
 --------
 Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
 If the peril player's number is rolled, they lose a life.
 Players are eliminated when they reach zero lives.

-NEW IN V2.8.2: Fixed critical scoreboard spam bug caused by eliminated players, plus re-fixed peril status display on floaters and elimination heart updates to show 0 hearts before player removal.
+NEW IN V2.8.3: Fixed critical shield detection bug that incorrectly reported "NO SHIELD!" when players had picked the rolled number, plus complete initialization system overhaul ensuring games are immediately playable after rezzing without manual script reset.

 KEY FEATURES
 ============